marsluong/comp4115-pa1/README.txt

 	select customerName, salesRepEmployeeNumber from customers
 	right join employees on salesRepEmployeeNumber = employeeNumber;

 		Here I am emulating a full join (since it doesn't seem to be working for me) by using left and right joins.
-The query returns all of the customers and their sales representatives' employee number.
+The query returns all of the customers and their sales representatives' employee number (including nulls).

 8.	select customerName, customerNumber,(select max(amount) from payments)